Vegan Japanese

 A round white serving plate with three crispy deep fried Japanese croquettes (korokke) on top, next to some brown tonkatsu dipping sauce and garnished with thinly sliced spring onions and white sesame seeds.

-To serve, you really need a good dipping sauce - or selection of sauces - for your korokke.
-Typically, you would see croquettes served straight with Bulldog sauce and maybe Kewpie mayo.
-But, as a kid I would get told off for sneaking ketchup to the table, which I sometimes still do!
-For these croquettes, I've used my homemade tonkatsu sauce, but feel free to pick your favorite sauce or combination of condiments!
+To serve, you really need a good dipping sauce or even better a few sauces for your korokke.
+Most of the time you'll see them with Bulldog tonkatsu sauce and a squeeze of Kewpie mayo.
+When I was a kid I used to get told off for sneaking ketchup to the table, and I'll admit I still do it now and then.
+For this batch I've gone with our homemade tonkatsu sauce, but tonkatsu mayo and our vegan Kewpie mayo are also great.
+Feel free to pick your favourite sauce or combination of condiments.

 Jump to: